maithstartup/machine-learning-guide/README.md

 # machine-learning-guide
-This repo provides a great starting resource for people who wanted to get started in the field of machine learning consist of online courses, demos and books.
+This repo provides a great starting resource for people who wanted to get started in the field of machine learning,the repo consist of links to best online courses, demos and books.